Lady Marmalade: Legacy

 The song is considered a gay anthem.
-According to Kelley Dunlap of BuzzFeed, "Lady Marmalade" influenced Jessie J, Ariana Grande and Nicki Minaj's 2014 song "Bang Bang".
+According to Kelley Dunlap of BuzzFeed, the Moulin Rouge! version of "Lady Marmalade" influenced Jessie J, Ariana Grande, and Nicki Minaj's 2014 song "Bang Bang".
 It was featured in the music montage at the 92nd Academy Awards, which covered iconic movie soundtrack songs.
 "Lady Marmalade" was also featured in an episode of the thirteenth season (2021) of RuPaul's Drag Race, where contestants Tina Burner, Elliott with 2 Ts and Kahmora Hall had to perform a lip sync of the song.
 In 2022, Brazilian drag singers Gloria Groove, Grag Queen and Pabllo Vittar performed a version of "Lady Marmalade" on the Brazilian music program Música Boa Ao Vivo ("good live music").
 The trio featured Groove rapping Lil Kim's verses, and all three performing live vocals.

 Broadway version

 Moulin Rouge!, the musical, opened on Broadway at the Al Hirschfeld Theatre on July 25, 2019, featuring "Lady Marmalade" sung by The Lady M's: Nini 'Legs-in-the-Air' (Robyn Hurder), Arabia (Holly James), Baby Doll (Jeigh Madjus) and La Chocolat (Jacqueline B. Arnold).
 The song has been used in many promotional videos, and both opens and closes the show.
-It was announced that a full cast recording would be released in Fall 2019.
+A Broadway cast recording was released in fall 2019.